-- Don't forget to mention your name, profile title, date and time of the interview
+- Don't forget to mention your name, profile title, date, and time of the interview

 If you have read all the points mentioned above then you know how to send a follow up email after interview and how to write a follow up email after an interview.

-Types of follow-up emails
+Types of Follow-up Emails

-A number of organizations have a process of taking multiple interviews of a candidate before finalizing the candidate.
+Several organizations have a process of taking multiple interviews of a candidate before finalizing the candidate.

-These interviews vary in length and in kind.
+These interviews vary in length and kind.
 Hence the follow-up email for such interviews will differ too.

-A screening interview is either held over phone or in person, it is a short interview but an interview nonetheless.
+A screening interview is either held over the phone or in person, it is a short interview but an interview nonetheless.